AI-14/credit-card-fraud-detection/README.md

 A machine learning project on an imbalanced credit card data that detects the fraudulent transactions.
 Out of the whole dataset, only 0.17% of the transactions were fraudulent.
 This makes it very hard to detect the outliers in the data with a good accuracy.
 We visualized certain aspects of the dataset to gain any useful insight.
 Due to long time of training the models, we used only 20% of the data to train and test our model.

-Given below is an easy explanation of credit card fraud.
+Given below is an easy explanation of credit card fraud detection.

 ![](images/flowchart.png)